-Polyurethane is one of the most versatile insulating materials.
-Polyurethane foam (PU foam) has a wide variety of applications such as gap filling, thermal insulation, sound insulation, bonding and passive fire protection.
+Polyurethane is one of the most versatile insulating materials that we know.
+Polyurethane foam or PU foam has many applications such as gap filling, thermal insulation, sound insulation, bonding and passive fire protection.

-We cannot imagine the building sector without this insulating material.
+Nowadays the we cannot imagine the building sector building sector cannot be imagined without this insulating material.
 Polyurethane foam is available in several variations, including canisters with one or two-component foam.
-The foam can be applied by hand (adaptor) or with a gun.
+Additionally, the foam can be applied by hand (adaptoer) or with a gun.
 Depending on the type, the foam will expand up to 30 times its original volume after application and cures under the influence of the moisture in the air.

 Den Braven is an official FEICA member.
 As a FEICA member Den Braven as a manufacturer of OCF (One Component Foam) is obligated to test the products in accordance with the test procedures of the FEICA.
-These standard testing methods guarantee consistency and comparability for the market.
-FEICA has developed 19 standard test methods (TM’s) to which the FEICA members must adhere and communicate the results in technical datasheets:
+These standard test methods guarantee consistency and comparability for the market.
+FEICA has developed 19 standard test methods (TM’s) to which the FEICA members must test and communicate the performances in the technical datasheets.

 Polyurethane foam can be used very well to fill cracks and cavities in building structures and spaces between walls, frames and doors.
 For these applications Den Braven supplies standard and premium foams, such as High Yield (Maxi-Foam), or traditional foams with user-friendly application guns.